Household

 Are You Sure A Pet Is The Best Gift?

 It may seem very tempting to give your loved one a new puppy or kitten for Valentine’s Day.
 They sure are cute and cuddly!
 But we wish to remind you that bringing a new companion animal into your home is a big decision.
+Why you should reconsider giving a dog as a gift.

-Why not present your loved one with a gift certificate to adopt from your local shelter, or take a trip to the shelter together?
+Why not present your loved one with a gift certificate to adopt from your local shelter or take a trip to the shelter together?
 You might make another love match.

 Subscribe